About the Bursary

 - The total bursary fund will be a maximum of 15,000 euro in any one year.

 - The number of bursaries awarded will be at the discretion of the Bursary adjudicators, subject to the approval of the Show Committee.

 - Applications for consideration will be forwarded to and considered by a Bursary Adjudicators, comprising a panel of judges which is completely independent of the Clonmel Show committee.
 The Bursary Adjudicators will assess applications under the following criteria:

 - Quality of the proposed project

 - Demonstrated link of the proposed project with Clonmel Horse Show and Agricultural Society activities: Bursaries will only be awarded to projects that are deemed relevant to the ethos and interests of the Clonmel Horse Show and Agricultural Society and broadly speaking will be in the fields of agriculture, horticulture, silviculture and equine studies, farm enterprises, agri-tourism or home industries

 - The bursary may be used to fund studies/research at home or abroad, or to fund / part fund a feasibility study or start~up farm enterprise

 - The Bursary Adjudicators shall decide on the number of bursary awards to be granted annually, and may decide not to make any awards if they consider the projects submitted to be of insufficient merit.

-- Candidates SHALL be required to make a presentation, in person, on their project to the Bursary adjudicators.
+- Candidates MAY be required to make a presentation, in person, on their project to the Bursary adjudicators.